guily19/llm_ticket_helper/README.md

 # Personal LLM - Jira Ticket Creator

-This project uses OpenAI's GPT model to automatically generate and create Jira tickets with well-structured content.
-It takes a task description as input and creates a properly formatted Jira ticket with appropriate fields, descriptions, and acceptance criteria.
+A Python-based tool that leverages OpenAI's GPT model to automatically generate and create Jira tickets.
+The tool takes a task description as input and creates a properly formatted Jira ticket with appropriate fields, descriptions, and acceptance criteria.

 ## Features

 - Automatic Jira ticket generation using OpenAI GPT
-- Structured JSON schema validation for Jira ticket format
+- JSON schema validation for Jira ticket format
-- Environment-based configuration
+- Environment-based configuration with sample template
-- Command-line interface
+- Command-line interface for both content generation and ticket creation
-- Proper error handling and debug output
+- Structured Jira ticket format with proper Atlassian document structure
+- Support for custom fields including acceptance criteria

 ## Prerequisites